Get the most out of Kayo with these handy tips.

-Kayo comes with a host of features (planned and available at launch) that are something of a dream for fans of live sports.
-It includes a picture-in-a-picture mode and a split screen feature that allows you to watch four different sports simultaneously on the same screen.
+Kayo comes with a host of features (planned and available at launch) that are something of a dream for fans of live sport.
+These include a picture-in-a-picture mode and a split-screen feature that allows you to watch four different sports simultaneously on the same screen.
 A quick-jump interface that allows you to leap between highlight moments of a match or performance even as it is ongoing.
-And the ability to toggle spoiler information like the score so as to not accidentally ruin a moment you hope to catch-up on while channel surfing.
+And the ability to toggle spoiler information like the score so as to not accidentally ruin a moment you hope to catch up on while channel surfing.
 The ability to choose your own camera view is also in the works.

 The best TVs for streaming live sport

-Kayo allows you stream in high-definition but not in 4K (for the foreseeable future, at least).
-This means it's highly likely that your existing TV will be able to make the most of Kayo's live sports resolution.
+Kayo supports streaming in high definition (HD) but not in 4K (for the foreseeable future, at least).
+This means it's highly likely your existing TV will be able to make the most of Kayo's maximum picture quality.
 You don't need to buy a 4K (also referred to as Ultra HD or UHD) TV specifically for Kayo.
 With that said, there are other things to consider.

+Refresh rate.
 The refresh rate of your TV is also critical for live sport.
-Measured in MHz, this defines how often the screen redraws the image you are seeing.
-And given the action and pace at which most sport occurs, the quicker the refresh rate, the smoother and more natural the sport appears.
+Measured in MHz, this defines how often the screen redraws the image you're seeing.
+Given the action and pace at which most sport occurs, the higher the refresh rate, the smoother and more natural the sport appears.
 Go 120MHz at worst, 240MHz if you can stretch that far with your budget.

-HDR or High Dynamic Range is another sport-friendly feature to look out for.
+HDR.
+HDR, or high dynamic range, is another sport-friendly feature to look out for.
 It ensures a larger palette of colours and a greater contrast between the dark and light spectrums.
 In short, HDR adds to the realism and gives the athletes more pop as they move about the screen.

+Screen technology.
 Along similar lines, you'd also be wise to seek out an OLED TV over the more traditional LED screen.
 OLED TVs draw on electrical power to create colours and tend to be a lot brighter and more vibrant while offering an even blacker black.
-For those mammoth sessions watching the Bathurst 1000 or an Ashes Test, they're far more energy efficient, too.
+For those mammoth sessions watching the Bathurst 1000 or an Ashes Test, they're far more energy-efficient, too.

-What is the best broadband plan for live streaming sports?
+What is the best broadband plan for live streaming sport?

-Those who have read our article diving into the data required by Kayo will already know some serious speed is required to make the most of Kayo and stream four sports at once.
-A minimum of 31.2mbps is needed to pull that off, which is higher than the base nbn plans.
-As such a plan that offers speeds above this minimum download speed is advised.
+We've already looked at how much data Kayo uses and we found that some serious speed is required to make the most of Kayo and stream four sports at once.
+A minimum of 31.2Mbps is needed to pull that off, which is higher than both Basic and Standard speed NBN plans.
+As such, a plan that offers speeds above this minimum download speed is advised.

-What is the best router for live sports TV streaming setup
+What's the best router for streaming live sport?

 The humble router must not be forgotten.
-It's an ugly looking thing and easy to stick in a cupboard and forget about, but ultimately, it's the gatekeeper to your Wi-Fi speed.
-If it is not up to spec, then all the devices in your house connecting through it will be suffering.
-Here are some things to consider when buying a router for the best live sports streaming setup:
+It might be an ugly-looking thing and easy to stick in a cupboard and forget about, but ultimately, it's the gatekeeper to your Wi-Fi speed.
+If it isn't up to spec, then all the devices in your house connecting through it will be suffering.
+Here are some points to consider when buying a router for the best live sports streaming set-up:

-Rule number one is to avoid using Wi-Fi at all where you can.
+Rule number one is to avoid using Wi-Fi when possible.
 A wired connection will always give you the best live sports streaming experience.
-If you get a router that has a few Ethernet out ports, you can wire devices like a TV or console directly to the source of the internet.

 Use the 802.11ac standard

-Ensure your router works to the latest 802.11 standard.
+Ensure your router works to the latest 802.11 Wi-Fi standard.
 Much like the leap from USB 2.0 to USB 3.0, the leap between each Wi-Fi standard brings with it better speeds and improved range.
-The very latest standard is called 802.11ac Wave 2 (as it is the second wave of the ac standard) and is a must for the best live sports streaming experience.
-However, remember that it's not just the router, but the device itself that needs to operate at that standard.
-If your router is compatible with the latest 802.11ac standard, but your phone still uses 802.11n or 802.11b, then your speed will be bottlenecked to that of the lesser device.
+The very latest standard is called 802.11ac and is a must for the best live sports streaming experience.
+Just be aware your devices must also operate at that standard.
+If your router is compatible with the latest 802.11ac standard but your phone still uses 802.11n or 802.11b, then your speed will be bottlenecked to that of the lesser device.

 Understand the AC rating

 Most modern routers have an AC rating in their name.
-It will read along the lines of "Netgear XR500 Nighthawk AC2600 Dual-band Router."
+It will read along the lines of "Netgear XR500 Nighthawk AC2600 Dual-band Router".
 You want to see AC in the name, as that confirms the router works to the latest 802.11ac standard.
 As for the number after that, it's an indicator of the total bandwidth the router offers.
 Sadly, it's not as easy as the highest number being the best.
-The number is derived from the summation of the bandwidth supplied by all the bands on the router.
-So, a router with two bands but an AC1800 rating actually offers better bandwidth than a three band router with an AC2100 rating.
-This is because the two bands on the former are bringing 900 to the table each, and the three bands in the latter are 700 each.
+The number is derived from the total bandwidth supplied by all the bands on the router.
+So, a router with two bands but an AC1800 rating actually offers better bandwidth than a three-band router with an AC2100 rating.
+This is because the two bands on the former are bringing 900 to the table each and the three bands in the latter are 700 each.

-As you can only sync your device with one band at a time, the AC1800 is technically offering better bandwidth.
-As a rule of thumb, the best guide an AC rating can give you is to ensure you stay above an AC1200.
+As most devices can only connect to one band at a time, the AC1800 is typically the better choice.
+As a rule of thumb, stay above an AC1200.
 Routers lower than that are old and being phased out.

 Like all technology, there is a brain behind a router that powers all its tasks.
-The smarter that brain the better it can handle the tasks you throw at it.
-As such, it is wise to compare the specifications of the hardware inside your router.
-The lowest you could consider going is a single-core processor clocking at a speed of 800MHz, and with 128GB or RAM.
-But for Kayo or any serious smart home experience, we'd recommend at least a dual-core processor running at a much faster speed, and at least 256GB of RAM.
+The smarter that brain, the better it can handle the tasks you throw at it.
+As such, it's wise to compare the specifications of the hardware inside your router.
+The lowest you should consider is a single-core processor clocking at a speed of 800MHz with 128MB of RAM.
+But for Kayo or any serious smart home experience, we'd recommend at least a dual-core processor running at a much faster speed and at least 256MB of RAM.

 Features to look out for

-Naturally, every router manufacturer is going to try and wow you with its special features, using exotic names to confuse you.
+Naturally, every router manufacturer is going to try and wow you with special features.
 The vast majority of these are for advanced users or are the same as each other, but just use different names.
-There are a few that you do want to see on your router box, however.
+There are a few that you do want to see on your router box, though:

-- Advanced QoS: As opposed to just standard QoS (Quality of Servcie), advanced QoS means your router will be smart enough to work out which devices need more bandwidth than others and to attribute space in its gateway accordingly.
+- Advanced QoS: As opposed to just standard QoS (Quality of Service), advanced QoS means your router will be smart enough to work out which devices need more bandwidth than others and to set aside bandwidth accordingly.

 - Beamforming: This refers to a feature where a router is able to direct its signal towards your device, as opposed to just radiating it out in the hope of finding your device.
 As you'd expect, a direct signal is a stronger signal.

-- MU-MIMO: Otherwise known as Multi-User Multiple Input Multiple Output, this refers to your router's ability to talk to multiple devices at once.
-As in, you can stream live sports on the TV while your child is watching YouTube on your phone.
+- MU-MIMO: Otherwise known as multi-user multiple input multiple output, this refers to your router's ability to talk to multiple devices at once.
+This allows you to stream live sport on the TV while your child is watching YouTube on your phone.

-- App: Many router manufacturers now have a smartphone app through which it can be controlled.
-This is a far more user-friendly experience when you need to reset passwords, check what devices are on the network or play with other key settings than the old HTML-based web browser system.
+- Mobile app: Many router manufacturers now have a smartphone app through which it can be controlled.
+This is a far more user-friendly experience when you need to reset passwords, check what devices are on the network or play with other key settings than an older web-based interface.

 Where to position your router

-For more, head over to our detailed comparison of available routers.
+For more, head over to our detailed comparison of top NBN routers.

 Then all you need is a Kayo couch

-Once you have got all of the above setup to your liking, there is only one ingredient left: a really comfy couch.
+Once you have all of the above set up to your liking, there's only one ingredient left: a really comfy couch.
 And maybe an esky full of beers, too.
-Keep a close eye on the finder tech pages over the coming weeks and months as we continue to follow the development of Kayo as it rolls out of beta and into a full launch.
+Keep a close eye on the Finder tech pages over the coming weeks and months as we continue to follow the development of Kayo as it rolls out of beta and into a full launch.

 If all goes to plan, your 2019 live sports viewing experience should be really impressive.